Solar still: Reverse still

+Inclined Solar Still

+An inclined solar still operates by allowing short-wave solar radiation to pass through a transparent glass plate while trapping the long-wave radiation emitted by the heated sand and water inside the still.
+This trapped heat raises the water temperature, increasing the evaporation rate.
+The resulting water vapor condenses on the inner surface of the glass plate and is collected using a channel.
+This type of still is utilized to produce potable water from brackish sources and to examine its effectiveness for defluoridation.
+A variation of this method, known as earth–water distillation, involves using wet sand or soil to extract water in arid regions.
+Sand is used within the inclined still to retain a stable water layer, preventing overflow.
+Without sand, feed water would spill over if its free surface height exceeded that of the collection channel.

 Efficiency

 Condensation traps are sources for extending or supplementing existing water sources or supplies.
 A trap measuring 40 cm in diameter by 30 cm deep yields around 100 to 150 mL per day.

 Urinating into the pit before adding the receptacle allows some of the urine's water content to be recovered.

 A pit still may be too inefficient as a survival still, because of the energy/water required for construction.
 In desert environments water needs can exceed 1 gal per day for a person at rest, while still production may average only 8 USfloz.
 Several days of water collection may be required to equal the water lost during construction.

 Applications

 Remote sites

 Solar stills are used in cases where rain, piped, or well water is impractical, such as in remote homes or during power outages.
 In subtropical hurricane target areas that can lose power for days, solar distillation can provide an alternative source of clean water.

 Solar-powered desalination systems can be installed in remote locations where there is little or no infrastructure or energy grid.
 Solar is still affordable, eco-friendly, and considered an effective method amongst other conventional distillation techniques.
 Solar still is very effective, especially for supplying fresh water for islanders.
 This makes them ideal for use in rural areas or developing countries where access to clean water is limited.